 While it was and still is widely recognized that waterbeds will relieve pressure very well, their ability to keep your spine aligned became the subject of hot debate with many "experts" claiming that "there was nothing like them" while others with equal "authority" insisting that they were worse than any other sleeping system.
 This controversy continues to this day and while each side includes countless authoritative (and not so authoritative) sources such as chiropractors, doctors, and "sleep experts", who you would think could explain the "why" behind their beliefs, most of them do little more than make the side they fall on very clear and justify it with vague statements that misuse certain terms (such as support) or publish half truths and misleading statements as being fact.
 Many of them have an agenda which is controlled by either the sale of waterbeds or competing mattresses.
 This page will attempt to correct that.

 The obvious disadvantages of hardsided waterbeds led to a great deal of development in waterbed design which has improved most of its more obvious weaknesses.
 One of the first of these was soft sided designs which use less water, is lighter, and uses foam encasements of different types which along with a mattress ticking are made to resemble traditional mattresses and fit inside a regular bed frame using regular sheets.
 Some of these add "comfort layers" of foam or other materials and use the water as a core while some of them do not and are made to appeal to those who like the feel of sleeping directly on water.
 Through the addition of different types of internal fibers or baffle systems and separate compartments, they gained the ability to be made either waveless, semi waveless, or remain as full wave versions for those who wanted "less or more of the cool stuff".
 This also reduced the effect of a heavier sleeper on a lighter partner.
 In some with comfort layers, heating became unneccessary while heating systems were also improved for those who needed or preferred heated waterbeds.
 Further refinements in the flexibility of the bladder material and and the development of more flexible and "hinged" encasements made of foam combined with firmer materials, increased the overall flexibility of the sleeping surface and gave it greater contouring ability which became less of a limiting factor and improved the feel of "sleeping on water".
 Construction methods and seams also improved making leakage far less likely.
-Difficulties with draining, especially with baffled or fiber filled bladders, and the difficulty of moving them remain.
+Difficulties with draining, especially with baffled or fiber filled bladders which can shift, and the difficulty of moving them remain.

-While there is no doubt that waterbeds can be exceptionally pressure relieving if they are in a flexible bladder, and there is no doubt that for many people, some of their other benefits such as temperature regulation, sanitary sleeping surfaces, and even the "non sleeping" benefits of the original wave motion can be attractive, the controversy about their ability to support remains and most of the further development of waterbeds has centered around different ways to address this and to offset the "waterbeds have poor support" side of the controversy.
+While there is no doubt that waterbeds can be exceptionally pressure relieving if they are in a flexible bladder, and there is no doubt that for many people, some of their other benefits such as temperature regulation, "sanitary" sleeping surfaces, and even the "non sleeping" benefits of the original wave motion can be attractive, the controversy about their ability to support and maintain good spinal alignment remains and most of the further development of waterbeds has centered around different ways to address this and to offset the "waterbeds have poor support" side of the controversy.
 Methods of addressing this have in some ways paralleled airbeds through the further development of separate sections or "zoning" that can be firmer (with more water, more fiber layers, thicker baffling, or hydraulic "water coil" systems) to in theory hold up heavier parts of the body and provide better alignment.
 Part of the problem with many of these was that the feel of sleeping on water was reduced.

 To clarify all of this, and bring the argument back to its simplest form, mattresses have two main functions, one of which is pressure relief, and the other is spinal alignment.
 Since there is no doubt that waterbeds can do a superior job of the first, the rest of this page will talk about the second and hopefully get past the lack of good and undistorted information that is available.
 In addition to this, most of the information you will encounter confuses the idea of support itself.
 Because a waterbed will always form a cradle and support a certain sleeping position, some call it supportive.
 The problem is that while there is no doubt that it forms a cradle which supports the body well in a particular position, the question remains whether this position has good spinal alignment.

 To provide some context, we will use the example of our carved wood once again (from the basic functions of a mattress page).
 If you are sleeping on a piece of wood that has been carved to perfectly conform to the shape of your body in a certain position, you will have pressure relief for as long as you are in that position.
 Your weight will be spread out over the surface of the wood and it will feel soft as long as you don't move.
 This is true for all materials that are denser than your body (which is one reason that air does not do as well here since you will always keep sinking into air until you reach a "hard" surface or the bladder is stretched to its limit).
-While this piece of wood may offer perfect pressure relief, it may not provide good spinal alignment since this would depend on whether the carved surface was contoured to your shape in the best alignment or to your shape in a more hammocked position (hips down too far) or swayback position (lumbar being held up too high and an exaggerated arch of the lumbar).
+While this piece of wood may offer perfect pressure relief, it may not provide good spinal alignment since this would depend on whether the carved surface was contoured to your shape in the best alignment or to your shape in a more hammocked position (hips down too far) or swayback position (hyperextended lumbar).
 It is important to remember that perfect pressure relief can happen in a sleeping position that is poorly aligned.
 This is the crux of the waterbed controversy and a big part of how support has been confused with pressure relief.

 So the answer to the waterbed alignment issue is really ... it depends.
 And what it depends on is the different weight distribution, and the unique shapes and sizes of the different parts of the person sleeping on it.
 In water that is not enclosed by a bladder like an ocean, buoyancy is the force that will either hold you up or let you sink in deeper into the water and this is controlled by density (weight per volume) of different parts of your body compared to water.
 The denser the water (like salt water compared to fresh water), the less you will sink before you are floating.
 This is because outside of buoyancy there is only water surface tension to stop you from sinking in so water can flow around you as you sink deeper and displace the water.
 In a bladder however, this changes because the water cannot flow through the bladder and around you as you displace the water.
 Now what determines how far each area of you sinks is the weight of everything above your points of contact per square inch (or any measure of surface area) rather than weight per cubic inch (or any measure of volume).